 “Sort of,” Leandros said.
 “They’re human, with a red beard and a wide-brimmed hat.”

-“You want to set an ambush?”
+“You want to see if they’ll attack?”
 Leandros guessed.

 “You’ve known for that long?
 Why didn’t you say anything?”
 Leandros asked.